Inequality of avalanche sizes in models of fracture: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Near a critical point, the responses of a system show critical divergence.
 This necessarily means that the responses are highly unequal as a critical point is gradually approached.
-In the case of disordered solids and their models, these unequal responses are characterized in terms of the avalanche time series, which are accumulated local breaking events, experimentally detected as acoustic emissions.
+In the case of disordered solids and their models, these unequal responses are observed in terms of the avalanche time series, which are accumulated local breaking events, experimentally detected as acoustic emissions.
 It is well known that the statistical properties of such acoustic emissions are useful to characterize the `health' of a system i.e., to estimate the vicinity of an approaching critical (breaking) point.

-Recently, quantitative measures of the inequality of such avalanches, e.g., the Hirsch index ($h$), the Gini index ($g$), and the Kolkata index ($k$) have been used to predict the imminent critical point in physical systems \cite{k_pre}.
+Recently, quantitative measures of the inequality of such avalanches, e.g., the Hirsch index ($h$), the Gini index ($g$), and the Kolkata index ($k$) have been used to forecast the imminent critical point in physical systems \cite{k_pre}.
 Particularly, it was noted that $g$ and $k$ reach universal terminal values $g_f$ and $k_f$ at the critical point, irrespective of the details of the system (types of disorder present in them).
 It is therefore very useful to monitor the inequality of the avalanche statistics to estimate the distance from an approaching critical point \cite{PhysRevE.106.025003}.
 It is more useful to monitor the inequality indices than the other universal quantities e.g., the avalanche size distribution critical exponent because such exponent shows universal properties only in the asymptotic limit of the large avalanche sizes, where the failure is already extremely imminent.
 Indeed, extensive numerical simulations and machine learning studies have indicated the same \cite{PhysRevE.106.025003}.
+It shows that for experimental measurements, inequalities of the acoustic emissions, and not just their sizes, could play an important role for the indication of the approaching failure point.